robified/cc_typescript_fetchjson/README.md

 # cc-typescript-fetchjson

-This repo consists of me working on miscellaneous projects using Typescript, NodeJS, and npm.
+This repo consists of me working on miscellaneous projects using Typescript, NodeJS, npm: axios, typescript, and ts-node.

 The Udemy course used throughout this repo